argrelay/argrelay/docs/dev_notes/code_style.md

     For example, `run_mode` (or `RunMode`) instead of just `mode` (or `Mode).

     This helps in refactoring and searching.
-Two words will singnificantly narrow down the scope excluding unwanted search hits to review.
+Two words will significantly narrow down the scope excluding unwanted search hits to review.

 *   Prefer single file per class.